tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 There are only about 200 of such basic components.

 This property of kanji can be and often used to aid memorization.
-Some people may also choose to dedicate a week or two to study the individual radicals.
+Many kanji study methods exploit kanji composition and teach kanji in terms of their parts.
-Being able to see kanji in terms of their components makes learning words easier, although it's completely optional and only gives benefits in the short term.
+Being able to see kanji in terms of their components makes learning words easier.

 ## Kanji production